ADDICTED LIKE ME A Mother-Daughter Story Of Substance Abuse and Recovery

 In the book's prescriptive section, the authors discuss how to identify the signs of addiction, where to turn for help, and how to understand this disease.
 Told from the trustworthy perspective of two people who have been there, these hard-won tips are preventative in their efforts to help parents intervene with their teens and young adults at an early phase rather than glossing over what may be calls for help.
 "Addicted Like Me" tackles the long-lasting effects of addiction in many shapes, and provides a mother-daughter story of recovery that is sure to resonate with families facing similar issues.

 As a valuable complement to their own stories of addiction and recovery, Franklin and King also provide advice and resources for family members dealing with the addiction of a loved one.
-Karen Franklin is currently an Interventionist who works nationwide specializing in Codependency & Family Systems affected by Addiction.
-She is a Certified Addiction & Recovery Specialist and Certified Life Coach.
+Karen Franklin is an interventionist and works helping families nationwide specializing in Codependency & Family Systems affected by Addiction.
+She is a Certified Intervention Professional, a Treatment Referral Specialist and Board Certified Master's Life Coach.